karimsa/cutils/README.md

  - **num**: the number of the problem.
 (1-4; default: 1)
  - **try**: the number of the try.
 (1/2; default: 1)
  - **file**: the exact filename of the data file. (default: DATA[num][try].txt; specify for override)
+ - **exit**: setting this to false will stop the exiting of node when the full case file is processed. (default: true; useful for tests)
  - **dir**: the path to the directory in which the data file is stored. (default: ./; specify for override)
  - **format**: an array specifying how to format the input. each item in the array is treated as a line of input, every modifier must be preceeded with '%' and any unknown modifiers will cause an error. the formatting modifiers include: s (rest of line as a string), w (single word as a string), d (single word as a base 10 integer), and f (single word as a float). (default: ['%s'])
  - **fn**: a function containing your solving logic. it will be passed two parameters, an array of arrays formatted data and a callback. (no defaults, therefore an exception will be thrown if this is not given)